acoto87/war1/README.md

 If you own an original copy of the game, or just bought the game on GOG, find the file DATA.WAR and just copy and paste it into the War 1 folder, and execute war1.exe.

+Or just start the game and there is an option within the game to download the file.

-If you don't own the original game and want to try it with the demo version, follow these instructions:
+If you don't own the original game and want to try it with the demo version, just download the demo version of [DATA.WAR](https://archive.org/download/WarcraftOrcsHumansDemo/WCRFT.ZIP/DEMODATA%2FDATA.WAR).
+Or just start the game and there is an option within the game to download the file.

-1. Download the demo (the option to download a ZIP file) from here: https://archive.org/details/WarcraftOrcsHumansDemo (don't worry, is not a virus :P) and uncompress the ZIP file.
-2. Download and install DOSBox.
-3. Start DOSBox and mount the folder you uncompressed the ZIP file.
-That is done with the command: `mount C: /path/to/warcraft/demo`.
-4. Once mounted, go to the C drive in DOSBox (just type C: and Enter).
-5. Execute `INSTALL.EXE`.
-6. Install the game in the C:\WARCRAFT default folder (don't worry, that will NOT install it in the actual C drive of the computer).
-7. Once finished this installation process you can close DOSBox.
-In the folder where you uncompressed the warcraft demo, there will be a `WARCRAFT` folder, just go there and copy the file `DATA.WAR` in the `DEMODATA` folder.
-8. Paste the file into the `assets` folder inside the War 1 folder and execute `war1.exe`.
+If you want to check were that file comes from, it's from here: https://archive.org/details/WarcraftOrcsHumansDemo.
+If you click SEE ALL in the DOWNLOADS section you will see a WCRFT.ZIP (View Contents) entry, just click on View Contents and there is a line with the DATA.WAR file of the demo version.

 ## Libraries used